adamyi/1Timer/README.md

 Although this usage introduction is not so clear, the software is so easy to use that you will figure out how it works even without this tutorial and begin to fall in love with it.

-To custom the logo or the sounds, please change the resource file and recompile it using Xcode.
-If you are okay with the current logo and sounds, feel free to use the pre-compiled releases.
+To customize the logo or the sounds, please change the resource file and recompile it using Xcode.
+If you are okay with the current logo and sounds, feel free to use the [pre-compiled releases](https://github.com/adamyi/1Timer/releases).

 ### License